rotarrares/abacus-adventure-number-quest/README.md

 - `src/context/`: Game state management
 - `src/utils/`: Utility functions for numbers and audio
 - `src/styles/`: CSS files for styling components
+- `public/assets/`: Directory for images and audio files (all optional)

+## 🎨 Assets

+All image and audio assets are optional.
+The application will display colorful placeholders for missing images and will function without sound effects.
+If you want to add custom assets:

+1. Create these directories if they don't exist:
+   - `public/assets/images/`
+   - `public/assets/images/rewards/`
+   - `public/assets/audio/`

+2. Add your PNG image files and MP3 audio files as described in `public/assets/README.md`

 ## 🚀 Getting Started